-This room is where all turtles are treated by the veterinarian.
+The clinic is where all turtles are treated by the veterinarian.
 The surgery is equipped with all medical facilities required to treat the entangled turtles.
-Turtles may undergo surgery under general anaesthesia, receive rehydration therapy, feeding therapy and wound management.
+Turtles may have an x-ray or ultrasound taken, undergo surgery under general anaesthesia, receive rehydration therapy, feeding therapy and wound management.
 If any turtles require overnight dry docking, there are red lamps to enable us to supervise the turtles throughout the night.